Iain mac Mhurchaidh

 MacRae fought as a Loyalist soldier during the American Revolution at the Battle of Moore's Creek Bridge and at the Battle of King's Mountain.
 His many war poems which celebrate the British cause during the Revolutionary War are an important part of Scottish Gaelic literature and remain popular among speakers of Canadian Gaelic.

 According to Michael Newton, MacRae the war poet so inspired the Gaels settled along the Cape Fear River to rise up and fight for King George III that American Patriots, "treated him with great severity."
+During the 21st century, his song (Tha mi sgìth ‘n fhògar seo) ("I am weary of this exile"), was recorded for the soundtrack to the 7th season of the television series Outlander.